These posts often contain affiliate links. Please see our disclosure policy for details.

 All of the fall decor we have is displayed inside our house.
 I have seen some cute porch decoration ideas for fall online, so I decided to buy a couple plastic treat buckets and see if I could make something cute with them, for our (bare) front porch!

-Cheap DIY Fall Porch Decor Idea – Painted $1 Plastic Pumpkins
+Cheap Fall Porch Decor Idea – Painted $1 Plastic Pumpkins

-3 Plastic Pumpkins ($1 each at Target during the Halloween season.
+3 Plastic Pumpkins ($1 each at Target during the Halloween season, or at places like Walmart or Dollar Stores.
 Available (at a higher price) on Amazon throughout the year.)

 Spray Paint Primer

 Sticks, branches, ferns, flowers, straw, weeds, newspaper etc.

 Step 1: Prep Plastic Pumpkins

 Make sure all of the stickers are removed, and the pumpkins are clean.
 I wiped mine down with a paper towel.